 - Prompt to save snips before exiting - gives you a heads up if you have any captures that you have not saved, prior to closing the program.

-- Show screen overlay - if disabled, when you are taking a screenshot, the Snipping Tool transparent overlay is no longer shown on the screen.
+- Show screen overlay when Snipping Tool - if disabled, when you are taking a screenshot, the Snipping Tool transparent overlay is no longer shown on the screen.

-The second section, named Selection Options, allows you to make a few settings regarding the color palette :
+The second section, named Selection, allows you to make a few settings regarding the color palette :

 - Ink Color - changes the color of the selection border when you create a snip.

 Now that you know how to use the Snipping Tool, the coast is clear for you to take great looking screenshots.
-If you have any questions or tips to share, feel free leave a comment.
+Try it out and see how well it works.
+If you have any questions or tips to share, feel free to leave a comment.